 It is our aim to drive change locally with regards to addressing inequalities in sport and physical activity, however this also starts with reflecting on ourselves and our own practices to ensure we are equitable.
-As a team, over the past year we have focused on evaluating our policies, our internal processes and training, as well as our external work and communications, to ensure we are truly an inclusive organisation and that we are actively working to tackle inequalities in our Sussex communities.
+As a team, over the past couple of years we have focused on evaluating our policies, our internal processes and training, as well as our external work and communications, to ensure inclusion and accessibility is front and centre and that we are actively working to tackle inequalities in our Sussex communities.

 The use of language in talking and writing about racial equality is important and at Active Sussex we will use the following guidelines.

 Snapshot of the work we have been doing so far…….

 As a member of the Active Partnership national steering group for Race Equality, Active Sussex’s Chief Executive has helped shape the learning and education of peers, particularly through sharing lived experience of racial barriers faced working and playing in the sector as a result of being a black person, and also female.
 The individual and shared learning workshops have enabled leaders and workers in the network to better understand these issues, and to work towards solutions that will begin to address these structural and systemic inequalities.

 In July 2020, against the backdrop of Black Lives Matter, Sport England and UK Sport announced a review of the Code of Sports Governance, to which Active Sussex must adhere to.
 The review aimed at identifying areas where the Code would benefit from further development, with a substantive focus on those elements supporting diversity and inclusion and as such organisations must have a detailed and ambitious Diversity & Inclusion Action Plan to increase the level of diversity and inclusion not only on their Boards, but also on senior leadership teams and across their organisation and structures.

 To support the creation of this plan, as well the development of our new five year strategy, Inclusive Employers facilitated a partner engagement session in October 2022.
 The session focused on the following;